Uzhastin-Nikita/cloud-test-assignment/README.md

-# cloud-test-assignment
-Cloud test assigment
+## Cloud test assigment

+### Description

+This is a simple application, that will allow you to dynamically manage the configuration of applications.

+### Stack

+- Typescript
+- TypeORM
+- Postgres
+- Docker